kthohr/optim/README.md

   -2.4793e-16
   -2.0461e-16
 ```
+On a standard laptop OptimLib will compute the solution to machine precision in a fraction of a second.

-See http://www.kthohr.com/optimlib.html for details and more examples.
+See http://www.kthohr.com/optimlib.html for details of each algorithm, and more examples.

 ## Author